 Interested applicants should email me (see below).

 Irish Research Council: The Irish Research Council have an annual call for postgraduate scholarships.
-The call for PhDs starting in 2019 has closed.
-We would like to hear from potential applicants based within the EU who would be interested in applying to the scheme for a PhD to start in Autumn 2020.
-Interested candidates should contact Eoghan from late August 2019 – it will take some time to prepare an application.China Scholarship Scheme: University College Dublin and the China Scholarship Council (CSC) affiliated with the Ministry of Education of China have established a unique scholarship scheme to assist Chinese students to pursue postgraduate research in UCD leading to a PhD.
+The call for PhDs starting in 2021 opened in September.
+We would like to hear from potential applicants based within the EU who would be interested in applying to the scheme for a PhD to start in Autumn 2022.
+Interested candidates should contact Eoghan from late August – it will take some time to prepare an application.China Scholarship Scheme: University College Dublin and the China Scholarship Council (CSC) affiliated with the Ministry of Education of China have established a unique scholarship scheme to assist Chinese students to pursue postgraduate research in UCD leading to a PhD.
 Applications are accepted from Chinese students for either: a) a research visit to UCD for a period of 6-24 months as part of their doctoral education or b) a 4 year, funded, full time UCD PhD degree programme in UCD.
 For the UCD CSC Scholarship Scheme 2020 the expected deadline for UCD applications is end of January 2020.
 If you are interested in applying to the scheme for a start in 2020 please contact Eoghan from November 2019.
 Further details of the scheme can be found here: UCD-CSC Scheme.

 UCD VIED Scholarship Scheme: University College Dublin and the Ministry of Education and Training, Vietnam (MOET) are jointly offering PhD scholarships to students from Vietnam who intend to undertake a PhD in UCD.
 Further details of the scheme can be found here: UCD-VIED Scheme.

 UCD Research-Demonstratorship Awards: University College Dublin awards a small number of scholarships every year.
 The awardees are required to teach in undergraduate laboratories and tutorials as part of their award.
 These will be advertised when available.

 Candidates interested in applying to specific funding schemes are welcome at any time of year.
 Please contact Eoghan well ahead of any deadline for the funding scheme you are interested in.

 For enquiries and applications: